 |BIO-639L||Human Gross Anatomy Lab||0|

 and Research Seminar

 Students entering as Freshmen into the joint BS/MS program must meet D'Youville entrance criteria.

 D'Youville selects students who are academically well-rounded and committed to meeting the challenges of a high-quality education.
 If you have been successful in a traditional college preparatory program in high school, you should be well-prepared for the academic challenges at D'Youville.

 Students entering D'Youville as a freshman must meet the following minimum entrance criteria:

-Admission into the B.S. in biology requires requires 1) either a minimum SAT score of 1080 (Math and Verbal) (or 21 ACT) or three years of high school Math, English, History, and Science, 2) a high school average of 85 percent or a 3.0 on a four-point scale or a transfer G.P.A. of 2.5 and, 3) a high school science G.P.A. above 80 percent.
+Admission into the B.S. in Biology requires requires 1) three years of high school Math, English, History, and Science, 2) a high school average of 85 percent or a 3.0 on a four-point scale or a transfer G.P.A. of 2.5 and, 3) a high school science G.P.A. above 80 percent.